ssrg-vt/FoxDec/README.md

-The FoxDec (for **Fo**rmal **x**86-64 **Dec**ompilation) project is investigating [decompilation][decompile] of x86-64 binaries into C code that is _sound_ as well as fully _recompilable_.
-Soundness ensures that the decompiled C code is functionally equivalent to the input binary.
-Recompilability ensures that the decompiled C code can be successfully compiled to generate an executable binary.
+The FoxDec (for **Fo**rmal **x**86-64 **Dec**ompilation) project is investigating formally verified [decompilation][decompile] of x86-64 binaries that is _recompilable_, _patchable_, and _validatable_.
+A decompiler lifts higher-level code, e.g., intermediate representation (IR), from a binary, and is a critical tool for enhancing software security when source code is not available.
+Recompilability implies that the produced IR can be compiled back into a binary.
+Patchability means that it is possible to do transformations.
+This typically requires _symbolization_: instruction addresses as well as the addresses of global variables, external functions and data sections need to be replaced with labels.
+Validatability ensures that it is possible to check whether the produced IR is a _semantically sound_ representation of the original binary by applying formal (e.g., [theorem proving](https://en.wikipedia.org/wiki/Automated_theorem_proving)) and non-formal (e.g., [fuzzing](https://en.wikipedia.org/wiki/Fuzzing)) methods.

+The motivation behind decompilation with these three properties is multifold.
+First, it enables a decompile-patch-recompile workflow.
+Symbolization ensures that at recompile-time instructions and sections can be laid out by the recompiler, a prerequisite for making any modification such as inserting instructions or replacing functions.
+Second, it aids in the trustworthiness of the lifted IR.
+Recompilability allows obtaining an IR that is executable, and that can therefore be tested.
+We argue that even if an IR is formally proven to be a correct representation of the original binary, there still is significant value in testing.

 FoxDec is currently actively being developed.
-In its current stage, it does disassembly, control flow reconstruction and function boundary detection.
-Work-in-progress is variable analysis, decompilation to C, data flow analysis, and much more.
+The latest version uses [Netwide Assembler (NASM)](https://www.nasm.us/) as the IR, while a previous version lifted C code.

+FoxDec enables multiple use cases for enhancing software security: i) formally verify memory safety properties, ii) enable trustworthy binary patching, and ii) enable trustworthy binary hardening.

 <span style="font-size: 150%; color:darkblue">NEWS</span>